amzn/style-dictionary/examples/advanced/variables-in-outputs/README.md

 - `build/tokens.js` This file is generated from the custom format in this example.
 Tokens that are references to other tokens use the variable name instead of raw value.
 - `build/tokens.json` This file does not use variable references to show that other outputs work as intended.
-- `build/tokens.css` This file is generated using the `css/variables` built-in format with the new `keepReferences` configuration.
+- `build/tokens.css` This file is generated using the `css/variables` built-in format with the new `outputReferences` configuration.
-- `build/tokens.scss` This file is generated using the `scss/variables` built-in format with the new `keepReferences` configuration.
+- `build/tokens.scss` This file is generated using the `scss/variables` built-in format with the new `outputReferences` configuration.